forestdb/forestdb.org/models/PLU-2019-projects.md

 epistemic.
 And the speaker will be more likely to choose the statement to make the listener happy if he or she is social.

 In my model, I also set up two similar utilities.
-The true utility is exactly same as the epistemic utility in the original model.
-The polite utility, instead of scoring all possible states, will only score "accept" statement.
+The true utility is exactly the same as the epistemic utility in the original model.
+The polite utility, instead of scoring all possible states, will only score the "accept" statement.
 The speaker will like to choose "accept" more to show their politeness.

-The utility model shows below.
+The utility model is shown below.

 ~~~~ norun
 var utility = {